warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/introduction.md

 **SpaceWard** is the front-end interface for the Warden Protocol, enabling account aggregation and secure omnichain operations.

-**For users**: Access the most secure multichain multisig wallet.
+- **For users**: Access the most secure multichain multisig wallet.
 Create Spaces and interact with the Web3 space.
 Create Rules to protect your wallets and program transactions.

-**For builders**: Build Omnichain Applications (OApps) on Warden or any compatible blockchain.
+- **For builders**: [Build Omnichain Applications](https://docs.wardenprotocol.org/build-an-app/introduction) on Warden or any compatible blockchain.

 To engage with SpaceWard, you need to [connect your wallet](/spaceward/connect-your-wallet) with the Warden Protocol.